-The Dance Technology Program is designed for students who plan to enter the field of dance as performers, choreographers, teachers and dance technologists.
-Students will study dance theory, performance and production.
-They will receive hands-on training in multimedia production and the application of video and computer technology to dance.
+Description: The Certificate of Completion (CCL) in Dance Technology is designed for students who plan to enter the field of dance as performers, choreographers, teachers and dance technologists.
+The students will study dance theory, performance and production.
+They will receive hands on training in multimedia production and the application of video and computer technology to dance.
+The students will demonstrate this knowledge through the production of a short dance performance focusing on dance and camera techniques, make-up, costuming, movement notation, accompaniment, choreography for the camera and non-linear editing techniques.
+An Associate in Applied Science (AAS) degree in Dance Technology is also available.